Mrs Kaylie Richmond/ Miss Louise Fredericks

 Throughout the school we try and give children the opportunity to explore new concepts through the use of concrete, pictorial and abstract activities.
 We encourage the children to use a range of resources, such as Base 10, Numicon, cubes, 10s frames etc to support them and ensure that we promote lots of discussion involving mathematical language.

-The main focus within Numeracy in Key Stage 1 is to ensure that pupils develop confidence and mental fluency within whole numbers, counting and place value.
+The main focus within Numeracy is to ensure that all pupils develop confidence and mental fluency within whole numbers, counting and place value.
 This involves working with numerals, words and the four operations.

-In Key Stage 1 children are encouraged to use mathematical vocabulary when discussing different topics within numeracy.
-Mathematical vocabulary is regularly added to a range of engaging Numeracy displays around the school, in order to ensure that children have access to it on a day to day basis.
+Children are encouraged to use mathematical vocabulary when discussing different topics within Numeracy and Mathematical vocabulary is regularly added to a range of engaging Numeracy displays around the school, to ensure that children have access to it on a day to day basis.

 HOW PARENTS CAN HELP